 02 of 11

-For each spinner you make, you will need the following hardware: a rubber grommet, a 3/4-inch machine screw and a hex nut that fits the screw.
-Note: machine screws have a flat tip, not a pointy one.
-This is important so the kids don't hurt themselves.Continue to 3 of 11 below.
+To make a Valentine's Day spinner, you will need a piece of cardboard that's at least 9 square inches, a small piece of chipboard (such as from an empty cereal box), a drill, scissors, writing utensils, and glue.
+You also will need the following hardware: a small rubber grommet, a 3/4-inch machine screw, and a hex nut that fits the screw.
+Note: Machine screws have a flat tip, not a pointy one.
+This is important, so kids don't hurt themselves.Continue to 3 of 11 below.

 03 of 11

 Print out this template of the spinner and arrow, preferably on a piece of 8.5-by-11-inch cardstock.
 Cardstock is thicker and more durable than typical printing paper, so it will hold up better for this craft.
 After printing, cut out the spinner wheel and the arrow to prepare for the next step.Continue to 4 of 11 below.

 04 of 11

 Trace the spinner wheel template onto your piece of cardboard.
 Next, cut out the circle with a box cutter or sharp scissors.
 (Adults should probably handle any sharp tools, depending on the age of your kids.)
 Then, trace the arrow template onto your piece of chipboard, and cut out the arrow.
 The chipboard will allow the arrow to spin more smoothly than cardboard.Continue to 5 of 11 below.